shopsys/deployment/UPGRADE.md

 2. Run `composer update shopsys/deployment`
 3. Check files in mentioned pull requests and if you have any of them extended in your project, apply changes manually

+## Upgrade from v2.1.1 to v2.1.2

+- update your `deploy-project.sh` to properly deploy consumer manifests ([#9](https://github.com/shopsys/deployment/pull/9/files))

+## Upgrade from v2.1.0 to v2.1.1

+- check your custom `orchestration/kubernetes/kustomize/migrate-application/first-deploy/kustomization.yaml` file and update accordingly to the https://github.com/shopsys/deployment/commit/868bcb19e703170a15384504c5f1a2477be77c33

 ## Upgrade from v2.0.1 to v2.1.0

 - clear Redis cache only once instead of at every container start ([#7](https://github.com/shopsys/deployment/pull/7/files))